 - Oury Recreation Center

 - William M. Clements Regional Center and Fitness Center

 Take advantage of fitness opportunities and center amenities by purchasing a Center Pass.

 Tucson Parks and Recreation offers two types of passes, Universal and Restricted.
 Universal passes can be used at any center.
-Restricted passes may be used at Fred Archer, Quincie Douglas, El Rio, Freedom, Donna Liggins, Randolph, and Santa Rosa.
+Restricted passes may be used at Fred Archer, Cherry Avenue, Donna R. Liggins, El Rio, Freedom, Quincie Douglas, Randolph, and Santa Rosa centers.

 Purchase your Center Pass at any Center.
 Benefits may include use of the gymnasium, weight room, indoor track, racquetball courts, locker rooms, and game areas depending on location.
-All participants must take a certification class prior to using weight equipment.
-Dates/times vary by center.
+All participants must take an orienation class prior to using weight equipment.

 Additional information on Center Rates and Fees.